ctu-mrs/mrs_optic_flow/README.md

 For generations in between, either may or may not work, try it starting with NEO drivers.

 The lightdm has to be started for the GPU to show as a OpenCL device.
-For this to be the case, include in /etc/lightdm/ a file `lightdm.conf`, with the connents:
+For this to be the case, include in `/etc/lightdm/` a file `lightdm.conf`, with the contents:
 ```
 [SeatDefaults]
 autologin-user=mrs